Superchicken962/discord-bot-local-webpanel/README.md

 Simply download the latest version from this repository, set it up using setup.bat, then run it with the file it creates!
 *A Guide to installing and using app will be coming soon...*

+*You are responsible for everything that you do while using this website*

 ## What you will need:

 -[Node.js](https://nodejs.org/en/download/)